svaarala/duktape/doc/json.rst

 encoding and decoding without problems.
 There is currently no escape syntax for expressing them in escaped form.

-Duktape also has custom types not supported by Ecmascript: buffers and pointers.
+Duktape also has custom types not supported by ECMAScript: buffers and pointers.
 These are now skipped when encoding (just like function objects).
 There is currently no syntax for expressing them for parsing.